 That was increasing the danger of non-optimal decisions due to the pure amount of information to be processed.
 Even a coordinating central unit could not alleviate the problems.
 The management seemed overstressed.
 In regard to its competitors ABB lagged behind.

-Internal critics stated customers in more than 100 countries were not served an optimal manner.
-Finally in April 2019 they could convince the supervising management board to change the company structure profoundly.
+Internal critics stated customers in more than 100 countries were not served in an optimal manner.
+Finally in April 2019 they could convince the supervising management board to change the company structure profoundly. – That will be a long lasting task of the new CEO Björn Rosengren, who will take over in March 2020.

 First – the Power Grid branch was to be sold, in 2020 it will become part of Hitachi.